MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/About/about_Environment_Variables.md

 # about_Environment_Variables

 ## Short description
-Describes how to access Windows environment variables in PowerShell.
+Describes how to access and manage environment variables in PowerShell.

 ## Long description

-Environment variables store information about the operating system environment.
-This information includes details such as the operating system path, the number of processors used by the operating system, and the location of temporary folders.

-The environment variables store data that is used by the operating system and other programs.
+Environment variables store data that is used by the operating system and other programs.
 For example, the `WINDIR` environment variable contains the location of the Windows installation directory.
 Programs can query the value of this variable to determine where Windows operating system files are located.

 PowerShell can access and manage environment variables in any of the supported operating system platforms.
-The PowerShell environment provider simplifies this process by making it easy to view and change environment variables.
+The PowerShell environment provider lets you get, add, change, clear, and delete environment variables in the current console.

-Environment variables, unlike other types of variables in PowerShell, are inherited by child processes, such as local background jobs and the sessions in which module members run.
+Environment variables, unlike other types of variables in PowerShell, are always stored as a string and can't be empty.
+Also unlike other variables, they are inherited by child processes, such as local background jobs and the sessions in which module members run.
 This makes environment variables well suited to storing values that are needed in both parent and child processes.

-## Using and changing environment variables

 On Windows, environment variables can be defined in three scopes: